Graeme and I are leaving Madi for 6 days to go to Hawaii

 The medical literature on childhood attachment also indicates that children can develop healthy secure attachments with multiple caregivers.
 This is provided that you leave your child in the care of someone they trust.

-My parents are very supportive and love to take care of Madi.
+are very supportive and love to take care of Madi.
 Madi enjoys her “Gung Gung” and “Poh Poh”.
 They are able to soothe Madi when she is fussy and upset.
 When Graeme and I decided to go to Hawaii I was confident that her grandparents could help Madi feel cared for while we were away.

 When and how can an unhealthy insecure attachment develop?

-Unhealthy insecure attachment usually develops from a mother being inattentive and unresponsive to their child’s needs, or leaving for them very long periods of time (often over 3 months).
+Unhealthy insecure attachment usually develops from a mother being inattentive and unresponsive to their child’s needs, or leaving them for very long periods of time (often over 3 months).
 An unhealthy insecure attachment doesn’t usually develop simply because the mother went away for 5 days.

 How do I form a healthy secure attachment with my baby?